SKILL LEVEL : Advanced

 Use the Tap & Tilt technique to stamp the 19.5mm Curved Line.
 While applying pressure to the stamp, strike once with medium to hard force.
 Then without lifting stamp, continue to strike while very slightly tilting the stamp in a circular motion to catch all sides of the curve.
 Repeat technique to finish stamping curved line design on the large square blank as well as the small square stamping blank.

-TIP: For best results, place stamping block (with no rubber feet or padding) on a hard sturdy surface.
+TIP: Place stamping block (with no rubber feet or padding) on a hard sturdy surface when stamping aluminum, brass, or copper with Curved or Line Metal Stamp.

 For a spark of color, stamp desired design details with the crystal setter.
 Hold crystal setter flat and firmly in place on the stamping blank.
 Strike with medium force using metal stamping hammer until a round indentation is formed in the stamping blank.
 The indentation should be deep enough so that the edges of the crystal are set in the divot and the top of the crystal protrudes out from the blank.